HallowSiddharth/VoiceCraftAI/README.md

 ### Step 5: Voice Model Creation
 - We can select an already trained voice model, load a pretrained model, or train our own voice model and proceed further with the cloning process.
 - Training a Voice Model:
-- VoiceCraftAI makes it very easy for it’s users to train their own voice models using a Retrieval-Based Voice Conversion technology.
+- **Voice Craft AI** makes it very easy for it’s users to train their own voice models using a Retrieval-Based Voice Conversion technology.
 - A voice model is simply an AI model of the user’s voice, which can be used to clone their voice into existing audio clips.
 - Creating a Dataset:
 - In order to train a voice model, the user must prepare a data set consisting of roughly 10-20 minutes of the user’s voice as a “.wav” file.